Relationship Disclosure Information

 Avoidance: Startly avoids conflicts of interest that are prohibited by law, as well as any conflicts that cannot be effectively addressed other than by not engaging in the activity that would give rise to the conflict.

-Control: In Startly’s judgment, the conflict of interest can be successfully managed, Startly will so by restricting access to information and/or separating business functions.
+Control: In Startly’s judgment, the conflict of interest can be successfully managed, Startly will do so by restricting access to information and/or separating business functions.

-Every director, officer or employee of Startly shall conduct themselves in a manner consistent with the highest ethical standards.
+Every director, officer, or employee of Startly shall conduct themselves in a manner consistent with the highest ethical standards.
 They will avoid any action, whether for personal profit or otherwise, that results in an actual or potential conflict of interest, or the appearance of a conflict of interest, with a client or which may be otherwise detrimental to the interests of a client.

-9. Use of Performance Benchmarks
+10. Use of Performance Benchmarks

-10. Reporting
+11. Reporting

 Startly delivers a trade confirmation when a client purchases or sells a security, setting out the following information:

-• the quantity and description of the security purchased or sold;
+• the quantity and description of the security purchased or sold

-• the price per security paid or received by the client;
+• the price per security paid or received by the client

-• the commission, sales charge, service charge and any other amount charged in respect of the transaction;
+• the commission, sales charge, service charge and any other amount charged in respect of the transaction

-• whether the registered dealer acted as principal or agent;
+• whether the registered dealer acted as principal or agent

-• the name of the dealing representative, if any, in the transaction;
+• the name of the dealing representative, if any, in the transaction

-• the settlement date of the transaction;
+• the settlement date of the transaction

 • if applicable, that the security is a security of the registrant, a security of a related issuer of the registrant or, if the transaction occurred during the security’s distribution, a security of a connected issuer of the registered dealer.